dart-archive/www.dartlang.org/src/site/codelabs/ng2/1-skeleton.markdown

 * Running `pub get` installs the packages that your app depends on, as defined by your app's pubspec.
-  WebStorm typically detects these changes and automatically installs the necessary packages, but you can also get the packages manually using buttons that appear in WebStorm, above the editor view, when you open the pubspec file.
+  WebStorm typically detects that the pubspec has changed and asks you to get the dependencies again.
+  If the buttons don't appear at the top of the editor view, you can find them by opening the pubspec.

 * The `pubspec.lock` file lists every package that your app directly or indirectly depends on, along with the version number for each package.